revaturelabs/interviewquestions/Python/Python-Functions & Array/Function.md

 Call by value:<ol>
   <li>A copy of the variable is passed.</li>
-  <li>Change in a copy of variable doesn't modifyy the orginal value of variable.</li>
+  <li>Change in the copy of variable doesn't modify the original value of variable.</li>
   <li>Syntax: function_name(variable_name1,variable_name2)</li>
   <li>Default calling-primitive type are passed using the call_by_value.</li>
   </ol>
 Call by reference:<ol>
   <li>A variable itself is passed.</li>
-  <li>Change in a copy of variable modify the original value of variable.</li>
+  <li>Change in the copy of variable modify the original value of variable.</li>
   <li>Syntax: function_name(&variable_name1,&variable2...)</li>
   <li>Default calling-Objects are implicitly passed using call_by_reference.</li>
   </ol>